-National pay awards to be effective from 1st April 2020 (NJC Green Book, Chief Executives, JNC Chief Officers and Craft and Associated employees) remain under national negotiation between the employers and the trade unions and are unresolved at the time of writing.
+National pay awards to be effective from 1st April 2021 (NJC Green Book, Chief Executives, JNC Chief Officers and Craft and Associated employees) remain under national negotiation between the employers and the trade unions and are unresolved at the time of writing.
+On this basis, the figures used in this statement are based on the 1st April 2020 rates of pay, except where employees are paid at the Living Wage Foundation rate, which was uplifted from 1st November 2021.

-With effect from 1st April 2015 the Council implemented the Living Wage Rate as proposed by the Living Wage Foundation, which rose from a minimum hourly rate of £9.00 to £9.30 per hour, from 1st November 2019 for all employees who would earn less than that rate within the current national pay structure.
-The rate will be reviewed and a revised rate applied in November 2020.
+The Living Wage Rate as proposed by the Living Wage Foundation, was implemented by the Council rom 1st April 2015.
+This rate rose from a minimum hourly rate of £9.50 to £9.90 per hour, from 1st November 2021 for all employees who would earn less than that rate within the current national pay structure.
+The rate will be reviewed and a revised rate applied in November 2022.